 2) Strategy planning

 Management plays an important role in strategic and operational planning, and deciding the goal for the organization, and they also plan how these goals can be achieved within available resources.

 Management is responsible for managing the finances of the organization.
 They take important decisions like how much funds should be allocated to a particular project, etc. They also make sure that whether the project was profitable for the organization or not and take corrective actions accordingly.

 4) Supervising people

-The role of management is to supervise the work of employees and increases the productivity and efficiency of their employees.
+The role of management is to supervise the work of employees, increase productivity, and measure performance and efficiency of their employees.
 A manager makes sure that all his employees work at their optimum capacity, and they work to achieve the objective of the organization.

 5) Controlling risk

 Management identifies and analyze the risks involved at an early stage and take precautionary steps to avoid them or to minimize their impact.

 Controlling in management is necessarily required to improve the performance of the whole team continuously.
 The manager can analyze the performance of each employee and help or give them instructions to improve their performance in order to attain the organizational goal.